GloZell: Career

 In 2003, GloZell moved to Hollywood, California, to pursue a career in acting and comedy.
 She joined The Groundlings and studied her favorite comedian, Jay Leno, by attending 600 consecutive tapings of The Tonight Show with Jay Leno.
 She began a blog that included a series of interviews with other audience members at Leno's show, but she soon began using YouTube as a video host for the interviews.
 She began to create and post original comedy videos when people she met at Leno tapings told her that she was funny on her own.
 Her first viral YouTube video, in 2008, was "My Push up Bra will help me get my man"; by 2013, it had gained over 20 million views.
 She began to make more frequent YouTube comedy videos focusing on her daily life, celebrity impersonations, song parodies, and Internet fads.
 Some of her most popular early videos were her "translations" of pop songs, such as Kesha's "Tik Tok" and Rihanna's "Rude Boy".
+On 22nd August 2009, uploaded her song, "Is that your breath or did you just fart?".
+In the original video, GloZell joked that it was dedicated to an elderly lady at the store, but after her daughter reacted to it in January 2025, she revealed she originally said this to her ex-husband, Kevin Simon, who can be seen sleeping in the background of the video.